Koo-Jun-Lok/Koo-Jun-Lok/README.md

 I build practical systems with authentication, role-based dashboards, REST APIs, payment flows, third-party integrations, and data-driven admin features.

+Seeking an IT / Software Engineering internship focused on backend or full-stack web development.

 ## What I Work With

 - **Languages:** Java, JavaScript, PHP, SQL